Paulescu/real-time-data-pipelines-in-python/README.md

 In this repo you have a full implementation of a production-ready real-time feature pipeline for crypto trading.

-We will use [Quix Streams 2.0](https://github.com/quixio/quix-streams) which is a cloud native library for processing data in Kafka using pure Python.
+We use [Quix Streams 2.0](https://github.com/quixio/quix-streams) which is a cloud native library for processing data in Kafka using pure Python.

 With Quix Streams we get the best from both worlds: